Listed medicine compliance reviews

 - recover (recall) a product (section 30(EA) of the Act).

-Any person whose interests are affected by such a decision can ask for an internal review by a delegate of the Minister/Parliamentary Secretary - refer to Mechanism for review of decisions made under the Act.
+Any person whose interests are affected by such a decision can ask for an internal review by a delegate of the Minister/Parliamentary Secretary - refer to Reconsideration of reviewable initial decisions.

 Publication of information about compliance activities